saikatdas0790/learn-enough-css/README.md

 `div + .class`
 - Will match any element that immediately follows a `div` and have the class `.class`

+### General Sibling Selector
+`div ~ .class`
+- Will match all elements of the type in the declaration if they follow the primary element
+- The sibling selectors don’t pass styles to elements that are wrapped inside any other elements.
+They only work on elements inside the same parent

 ### `:` (Pseudo Classes)
-Pseudo-classes select regular elements but under certain conditions, like when their position relative to siblings or when they’re under a particular state.
+- Pseudo-classes select regular elements but under certain conditions, like when their position relative to siblings or when they’re under a particular state
+- When you are using the child pseudo-classes you need the elements to be inside of some other HTML element
+- If there is anything like text, or an HTML element of a different type, between the top of the parent and the element you are trying to target, the first and last child pseudo-classes won’t work

 #### Dynamic pseudo-classes
 - `:link`
 - `:visited`